 The #IfYouCouldSeeMe Project believes in the power of stories for change.
 Storytelling is a timeless form of connection, communication, and creation.
 Our participants are changing the world by finding their voices and using them to change the way we talk about, think about, and treat mental health and related issues.

-"The process of becoming whole is an exercise in allowing your true self to be seen over and over until it doesn't scare you anymore."
+"Becoming whole is an exercise in allowing your true self to be seen over and over until it doesn't scare you anymore."

 Erin Mahone, Founder of the #IfYouCouldSeeMe Project

 Erin Mahone learned as a small child to use what she had to get what she needed.
 Gifted with a natural ability for performance and song she entertained members of her family and her community in order to connect and feel safe.
 Living with undiagnosed anxiety and depression throughout her childhood and adolescence, Erin just learned to figure things out.
 She wasn't always very good at it.
 She made a lot of mistakes.
 Fortunately, Erin had a lot of love from some very dysfunctional people to help her appreciate the unfairness, ridiculousness, and magnificence of the world.
 Stories, music, family, and humor have always been her touchstones.

 Upon becoming a wife and mother (sooner than expected, though joyfully) she decided that there was no longer room for fumbling about until she got things right.
 Erin decided to approach her life with intention and to embrace both her mental illness and her creative inclination.
 She committed herself to a life of service, intention, education, and creativity.
 It was imperative that she become a woman her children could be proud to call their mother.